dearkx/AppDemoRepo/README.md

 2 : update user in database:
-Note: Here i am updating only firstName and lastName
+Note: Here i am updating only firstName , lastName and password
 	-> meetUpID must valid in table then only update will work

 http://localhost:8080/meetup/update